-We will receive the net proceeds from the exercise of the warrants, but not from the sale of the underlying shares of common stock.
-See "Plan of Distribution" beginning on page 82.
+We will receive the net proceeds from the exercise of the warrants.
+See "Use of Proceeds" beginning on page 34.

 We may redeem the outstanding warrants at a price of \$0.01 per warrant if the last sale price of the common stock equals or exceeds \$24.00 per share for any 20 trading days within a 30 trading day period, or may elect to require the exercise of the warrants on a cashless basis.